bodroghykristof/breakdown-circulation-backend/README.md

 </p>

 With this app you can search for cocktail recipes and see them on pictures.
 We used the Cocktail DB API.
-After registration and login, you can access more features like savibg your favorite cocktails and even making your own.
+After registration and login, you can access more features like saving your favorite cocktails and even making your own.

 This app is the backend part of the Cocktail Land project.